 Content curation provides many benefits, such as saving customers time and improving engagement.
 The MozTop 10 is an example of how successful content curation can be; the post was shared 1,600 times and generated 200 comments in just two weeks!
 Contributor recognition is a wise move for all marketers in content curation.
 Acknowledge any contributors and showcase how great ideas come from diverse sources.
 Allowing ideas from different minds helps to build trust from the consumer.

-When curating content, it is important to give credit and verify sources to avoid accusations of theft or plagiarism.
+When curating content, it is essential to give credit and verify sources to avoid accusations of theft or plagiarism.
 Linking back to the original article and mentioning the author is the simplest way to do this.
 Verifying sources also helps to build trust with the audience, who need to know they can rely on the content they consume.

 Avoid Off-Topic Content

-Avoiding off-topic content is an important part of content curation.
+Avoiding off-topic content is an integral part of content curation.
 Selecting irrelevant topics can hinder the success of a post, leading to reduced engagement and follower loyalty.
 To ensure that only relevant content is distributed, testing and measuring allow marketers to discover the most effective ratio of curated posts to original content for an audience.

-Add Your Own Captions and Thoughts
+Add Your Captions and Thoughts

-Testing and measuring can be used to find the right ratio of curated content to original content for an audience, as each may be different.
+Testing and measuring can be used to find the correct ratio of curated content to original content for an audience, as each may be different.
 Original content creates a bond between the curator and the reader, intriguing them to engage more deeply with the post.